UOBAM Invest Digital Adviser Performance

 Aggressive portfolio

-Source: UOBAM as at 30 June 2023.
+Source: UOBAM as of 31 December 2023.
 Benchmark composition: 50% Global Equities + 50% Global Bonds

 Since inception returns are annualised | The information about asset allocation provided herein are subject to change at the discretion of UOBAM without prior notice.
 Past performance of the portfolio or UOBAM and any past performance, prediction, projection or forecast on the economy or markets are not necessarily indicative of the future or likely performance of the portfolio or UOBAM.
 Returns are calculated on a single pricing basis.